 \item[2.]Also, it is easy to see that $\HH^\delta$ satisfies the following non-linear equation:

 where $z$, $z_1$, $z_2$, $z_3$, $z_4$ are defined as shown in Fig.~\ref{min-max}. \end{enumerate} \end{remark}

 It is worth noting that Definition~\ref{defH} coincides with the definition of a primitive of the product of two s-holomorphic functions used in ~\cite{Stas07}.
-To see this let us divide the set vertex $\mathcal{V}$ into two sets $\mathcal{V}_\circ$ and $\mathcal{V}_\bullet$ as it shown on Fig.~\ref{s-h}.
-On the set $\mathcal{V}_\bullet$ the function $H_{\operatorname{s-hol}}$ defined bellow as a discrete integral of the product of two discrete s-holomorphic functions coincides with the function $\HH$ defined above.
+To see this let us divide the vertex set $\mathcal{V}$ into two sets $\mathcal{V}_\circ$ and $\mathcal{V}_\bullet$ as it shown on Fig.~\ref{s-h}.
+On the set $\mathcal{V}_\bullet$ the function $H_{\operatorname{s-hol}}$ defined below as a discrete integral of the product of two discrete s-holomorphic functions coincides with the function $\HH$ defined above.